hibiscae-m/Asteroids-remastered/README.md

 **THE CODE IS MESSY**

-And I know it :) I've made it for training purposes througg my learning and will do better onto the next project !
+And I know it :) I've made it for training purposes through my learning and will do better onto the next project !

 # Credits